akarshankapoor7/Market_Research_crew-using-CrewAI/README.md

 Business Analyst: Acts as the final synthesizer, providing a professional investment-grade report with pricing models, risk matrices, and a final Go/No-Go recommendation.

 These agents operate sequentially as defined in crew.py, passing context from one task to the next to ensure the final report is grounded in cohesive, data-driven insights.
 Your agent configurations are managed in config/agents.yaml, while the specific research objectives and expected outputs are detailed in config/tasks.yaml.

+# Additional Tools Used

+The MarketResearchCrew leverages a suite of specialized tools to ensure agents have access to real-time, high-fidelity data from the web:

+SerperDevTool: A powerful Google Search API used by the agents to conduct broad market research, track industry trends, and identify competitors across the live web.

+ScrapeWebsiteTool: Enables agents to extract structured information directly from specific URLs, such as competitor landing pages or industry news articles.

+SeleniumScrapingTool: Provides advanced browser-based scraping capabilities, allowing agents to navigate and extract data from complex, JavaScript-heavy websites that standard scrapers might miss.

+Configuration
+These tools are initialized within crew.py and bundled into a toolkit that is assigned to the specialized agents.
+This setup ensures that your Market Research Specialist and Competitive Intelligence Analyst have the "eyes" needed to find the most current data-backed insights.

 ## Support